Smile Lite MDP Hard Case

 1 x Smile Lite MDP Hard Case

-The Smile Lite MDP Hard Case provides protection the travelling with your Smile Lite MDP – Keep your device, accessories safe, protected & organised.
+The Smile Lite MDP Hard Case provides protection when travelling with your Smile Lite MDP – Keep your device, accessories safe, protected & organised.

 View the full range of Smile Line Products.